Yajin616/AcademicWebsite/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Designing Primers and Probes for Recombinase Polymerase Amplification Combined with Lateral Flow Dipstick (RPA-LFD)
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: This is a sharing of basic knowledge related to the steps and key points for designing RPA-LFD primers and probes, hoping to help those researchers who need it in this regard.

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.